hafenkran/duckdb-bigquery/README.md

 ## Limitations

-There are some minor limitations that arise from the combination of DuckDB and BigQuery.
+There are some limitations that arise from the combination of DuckDB and BigQuery.
 These include:

 * **Reading from Views**: This DuckDB extension utilizes the BigQuery Storage Read API to optimize reading results.
 However, this approach has limitations (see [here](https://cloud.google.com/bigquery/docs/reference/storage#limitations) for more information).
 First, the Storage Read API does not support direct reading from logical or materialized views.
 Second, reading external tables is not supported.